Fr\'echet Means and Procrustes Analysis in Wasserstein Space: Some Examples

 In terms of orientation (principal axes) of the ellipsoids, the Fr\'echet mean is most similar to $\mu^1$ and $\mu^2$, whose orientations are similar to one another.

 In the most general examples, one might not be able to analytically obtain the optimal maps at each iteration.
-In such situations, one needs to resort to numerical schemes such as Benamou and Brenier \cite{benamou2000computational}, Haber et al.\ \cite{haber2010efficient} or Chartrand et al.\ \cite{chartrand2009gradient} to obtain the $N$ optimal maps at each iteration.
+In such situations, one needs to resort to numerical schemes such as Benamou \& Brenier \cite{benamou2000computational}, Haber et al.\ \cite{haber2010efficient} or Chartrand et al.\ \cite{chartrand2009gradient} to obtain the $N$ optimal maps at each iteration {(see the concluding remarks for further discussion about numerical issues)}.
 Usually such schemes are iterative themselves, so one must take care in managing propagation of errors resulting from using approximate rather than exact transport maps.